dnfrancis22/code-quiz/README.md

 ![answerQuestion-2](./assets/img-3.png)

-When you have answered all of the questions or the timer runs out, The high score page will load.
-On the high score page you can enter your initials, clear them out or click the Go back button to play again.
+When you have answered all of the questions or the timer runs out, The score page will load.
+You are presented with your score.
+You can enter your initials and click submit. this will take you back to the start of the game.

 ![highScore](./assets/img-4.png)